GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/A_Wake_Wakening/Reddit_Hive_Mind_Copypasta.md

 50. ++ Regarding the self-imposed driving restrictions...
 "Maybe they had a close call in the past (you call drinking special)." would be another good one.
 And the legendary behaviors of Helen having a 'close call" in graduate school with almost being mind-raped while drunk (at university youth days) and grasping Finnegeans Wake!
 A Reddit audience that considers it a "close call with death" (Tim) to read a book on paper / media ecology / Postman 1985 about book reading abandonment to Apple //+ television shows.

 52. Reading comprehension, try it!
 Read a book, year 1923 "Finn's Hotel", Haunted Hotel story, Pluribus is in it.

+53. Ice in your drink pirates, Piate writing, drunk authoring on ice. https://en.wikipedia.org/wiki/The_Ice_Pirates